-Maintaining the integrity and effectiveness of our credit records and those of credit
+- Maintaining the integrity and effectiveness of our credit records and those of credit reporting agencies;

 Who may we send information to?

-We only provide your information to third parties in situations where the disclosure is necessary for administering, financing, insuring and enforcing our contract.
+We only provide your information to third parties in situations where the disclosure is necessary for administering, financing, insuring and enforcing our contract or for any purpose permitted by law, and for any other use associated with such purposes or which you may authorise.
 Possible third party disclosures include:

 How can you access your information?

 You have the right to access and request the correction of personal information held by us.
 We may require you to pay a reasonable charge in respect of any such requests.
 Any such requests can be made to email@example.com.

 We will take reasonable steps to protect and keep your personal information secure.
 If personal information we request from or about you is not provided, we may not be able to provide the requested services.

 We can monitor and retain recordings of any telephone calls with you, including for quality assurance, training purposes, to make sure we comply with our regulatory obligations and to help detect or prevent fraud or other crimes.

 We may disclose your personal information to other agencies approved by us for market research and in relation to the offer of additional credit facilities.
 We understand that you may not wish to receive these additional products and services, and if that is the case, please let us know.